 I shrugged and said something about how it didn’t matter, another first.
-He bit into his lower lip, considering it.
+He bit into his plump lower lip, considering it.

 “Come on.
 It’ll be fun.”
 I was practically begging him to join us.

-I introduced Seth to the rest of the guys.
+He followed me out to the courts, and I introduced Seth to the rest of the guys.
 They all stared at him with a slight bewilderment.
 A cool senior demeaning himself to associate with us losers?
 He may as well have been a unicorn.

 “I should call you on a foul,” I joked after he bumped me with his chest.

-“I don’t think that would keep me from doing it again,” he said, which stunned me enough that he was able to take the ball and dribble it back to the line.
+“I don’t think that would stop me from doing it again,” he said, which stunned me enough that he was able to take the ball and dribble it back to the line.
 His next shot was an air ball.
 He laughed and glanced over at me like we were in on the same joke.
 He had this ability to make me feel like in any given place, we were the only two people who existed.

 When we lost, I attributed it to Seth’s efforts at distracting me.
 He probably only made two baskets the whole game.

-“Beginner’s luck,” he said as we dispersed to gather our water bottles and t-shirts.
+“Beginner’s luck,” he said as we dispersed to gather our water bottles and T-shirts.

 “I’d say there was some strategy involved,” I said cheekily.
-Whether Seth was straight or (hopefully) not, he was easy to flirt with.
+Whether Seth was straight, or hopefully not, he was easy to flirt with.

 “I got to get home.”
-My mom was pretty strict about us all eating together, even with my sister Mai’s busy schedule.
+My mom was pretty strict about us all eating dinner together, even with my sister Mai’s busy schedule.